OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-20.md

 ## 2 Kings 20:2

-Then he turned his face to the wall and prayed to the Lord, saying,
+At this, he turned towards the wall and prayed to the Lord, saying,

 ## 2 Kings 20:3